-The school has a well-established department, the Learning Centre, for boys with special educational needs or specific learning difficulties, for example dyslexia and dyspraxia.
-The Learning Centre is staffed by the Head of the Learning Centre and three part-time teachers, all of whom have specialist experience and qualifications.
-The Head of the Learning Centre is the school's Special Educational Needs Co-ordinator (SENCO).
+The school has a well-established department, Learning Support, for boys with special educational needs or specific learning difficulties, such as dyslexia or dyspraxia.
+Learning Support is staffed by the Head of the Learning Support and three part-time teachers, all of whom have specialist experience and qualifications.
+The Head of Learning Support is the school's Special Educational Needs Co-ordinator (SENCO).

 At present about 8% of the boys in the school receive such assistance, which continues for as long as they need it.
 A high degree of success is achieved in ensuring that they can do full justice to their abilities.

 Scholarship and Common Entrance